 Barnsbury, Islington

-London’s pioneering gentrified locality, consisting of a mix of older terraces and squares – and council blocks – in north-west Islington
+A pioneering gentrified locality consisting of a mix of older terraces and squares (plus some council blocks) in north-west Islington

 The 13th-century Berners family gave their name to a large manor, of which present day Barnsbury covers just a small part.
 Legal obstacles prevented building on the land until the 1820s, significantly later than nearby districts such as Canonbury.

+From the early 1960s (or the late 1950s, if you count a handful of trailblazers) Islington began to regain its appeal to the middle classes and Barnsbury’s protracted decline was reversed.
 During the 1970s some of the most run-down sets of buildings were demolished and the council and Barnsbury Housing Association put up new homes.
-The latter also restored some older properties.
-Around this time the pendulum began to swing back in favour of city dwelling and Barnsbury’s protracted decline was reversed.
+The latter also restored some older properties, which often retained their original architectural features because speculators hadn’t hitherto deemed the area worthy of redevelopment.
 Young professionals flocked in and the district became known for its ‘liberal intelligentsia’ – including numerous writers and journalists, as well as Tony Blair before he became prime minister.

-Its long spell out of fashion has ironically preserved many features since speculators did not deem the area worthy of redevelopment.
-There is evidence that prices here have subsequently escalated to the detriment of the sense of community fostered by the first wave of gentrifiers, with combined household incomes now typically in six figures.
+Prices here subsequently escalated to the detriment of the sense of community fostered by the first wave of well-intentioned gentrifiers, “pioneering among the crumbling Georgian cliffs of Barnsbury,” with household incomes now typically in six figures.

 Postal districts: N1 and N7